 Every year, Idealist hosts Graduate Fairs where over sixty universities and social programs offer educational resources and insights to prospective students.
 These fairs are free and open to an audience of all ages interested in careers in social change.
 Their Graduate Fairs page displays the venues for these fairs, which happen coast-to-coast across the United States.
 This year, Idealist will also be offering virtual graduate fairs, to reduce the environmental cost of travel, as well as make their opportunities accessible to an even wider audience.
 The graduate fairs are intended to help scholars and professionals find the best fit for their endeavors, whether they are interested in advancing a certain career passion through education, or transitioning to a new sector of public good.
 Their YouTube playlist also offers advice to prepare for the graduate fairs.

-Finally, through their info centers, Idealist offers extensive online resources for those interested in graduate school education.
+Finally, Idealist offers extensive online resources for those interested in graduate school education.
 From degree overviews to interviews with professionals in an array of underrepresented fields, Idealist's all-original articles are a valuable resource for the prospective graduate student.
 Additionally, Idealist provides its audience with a host of useful blogs.
-Some blogs, like those written by Victoria Crispo, a program coordinator at Idealist, offer personalized career advice.
-Other blogs are specialized for the Spanish or French-speaking communities, examples of Idealist's care for the international community.
+Some blogs offer personalized career advice, and other blogs are specialized for the Spanish or French-speaking communities, examples of Idealist's care for the international community.

 Ami Dar, who founded this organization in 1995 with only $3,500, once said, "At Idealist, our goal has always been to help people turn their good intentions into action."